kevpmoore/ping-pong-league/README.md

 * Display a list of tweets with the hashtag #pingpong
 * Add functionality to add new players
 * Use game results to calculate winner, loser and update the player points total accordingly (https://en.wikipedia.org/wiki/Table_tennis#Scoring)
+* Add links to show more games in the 'Latest games' section and more players in the players leaderboard